-As you can see this word is is related to ‘sign’, ‘character’, ‘word’, ‘phrase’, ‘shorthand’, and ‘writing systems’.
-All of this is is part of ‘study of language and discourse’ as we saw above.
-We see company logos everywhere–one identifying sign, oftentimes without even a word–and we know exactly what or who it’s referring to.
+As you can see, this word is related to sign, character, word, phrase, shorthand, and writing systems.
+All of this is part of the study of language and discourse, as we saw above.
+We see company logos everywhere–one identifying sign, frequently without even a word–and we know to what or who it refers precisely.

 Theology is: the sign or set of signs, characters, words, phrases, in short,

 the writing system that identifies and expounds god(s) / God.

 I’m going to go a step further here because within this concept of logy and logo, we find a familiar English word: logic.

 Late Middle English: via Old French logique and late Latin logica from Greek logikē (tekhnē) ‘(art) of reason’, from logos ‘word, reason’.
 (Google definition)